Szymon-Czuszek/SAS-Data-Science/README.md

 - **Highest Speed**: The FASTPLANE macro variable stores the highest speed at which an airline has flown their planes (216).
 - **SQL Code for FASTPLANE**: PROC SQL is used to find the maximum speed value and store it in the FASTPLANE macro variable.

+## Solutions to exercises in Udemy course by Aslam Khan: "The Simplest Guide to SAS Programming- SAS Base-SAS Advanced"

+**Exercise 19:** This code creates a vertical bar chart displaying the mean MSRP (Manufacturer's Suggested Retail Price) of cars for each make using the SASHELP.CARS dataset.
+The second step involves visually inspecting the chart to identify the car with the highest mean MSRP, which corresponds to the tallest bar in the chart.

 ## Usage

 Clone the repository to your local machine.